Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Penny Tile

-The penny tile will be easily to identify by its name since it takes the appearance of what its named after, a penny.
+The penny tile will be easier to identify by its name since it resembles the penny it is named after.
 These tiles will be small circles about the size of your loose change.
-This style is gaining popularity, starting in just neutral black and white combinations now opening up to large range of colors as well as finishes and materials.
+This circle style is gaining popularity, starting in neutral black-and-white combinations and now opening up to a wide range of colors, finishes, and materials.

 Octagon Tile